cmauban/GWG-mobile-web-specialist/_notes/03-servicer-worker.md

     1. terminated to save memory
     2. handle fetch and message events that occur when a network request or message is made from your page

+## REGISTER A SERVICE WORKER
-> #### Register a service worker: this tells the browser where you sw javascript file lives.
+this tells the browser where you sw javascript file lives.

 This code checks to see if the service worker API is available. and if it is, the sw at /sw.js is registered once the page is loaded.